mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 -->
 In this course, you will practice implementing models, testing those models, and refining them when necessary.
 Extremely accurate and nuanced models are often difficult to implement because they rely on more complicated and difficult to solve mathematics.
 Balancing accuracy and simplicity is a skill and takes practice.

-Today, you will learn how to
+In this guided lab, you will learn how to

 -   Tie (connect) your circuit to *Earth ground*,